Child Abuse Mandatory Reporter Training (MRT)

 Drawing on the expertise of a team of Marshall County professionals, mandatory reporters of child abuse are provided education on their role in identification and reporting suspected cases of child abuse.

-A class schedule and registration information can be found on the Iowa Valley Continuing Education website.
+A class schedule and registration information can be found at Iowa Valley Continuing Education web site.